When you only have 3 days in Paris, you need to get your Paris itinerary just right.

-Sure, you want to see as much as you can, while also preventing yourself from burning out and/or wasting too much time in transport bouncing all over the city.
+Sure, you want to see as much as you can–but you’ll also want to prevent yourself from burning out and/or wasting too much time in transport bouncing all over the city.

-Follow this 3 days in Paris itinerary to see a solid chunk of Paris’ best highlights, eat some delicious food, wander stunning neighborhoods, and make sure you travel home with a snapshot of Paris that leaves you dying to plan your next trip–all in a logical geographic order and in just 3 days.
+Follow this travel itinerary to see a solid chunk of Paris’ best highlights, eat some delicious food, wander stunning neighborhoods, and make sure you travel home with a snapshot of Paris that leaves you dying to plan your next trip to the city.

 Table of Contents